ros2/ros2_documentation/source/Concepts/Intermediate/About-Executors.rst

   The `examples_rclcpp_wait_set package <https://github.com/ros2/examples/tree/{REPOS_FILE_BRANCH}/rclcpp/wait_set>`_ provides several examples for the use of this user-level wait set mechanism.
 * `rclc Executor <https://github.com/ros2/rclc/blob/master/rclc/include/rclc/executor.h>`_: This Executor from the C Client Library *rclc*, developed for micro-ROS, gives the user fine-grained control over the execution order of callbacks and allows for custom trigger conditions to activate callbacks.
   Furthermore, it implements ideas of the Logical Execution Time (LET) semantics.
-* :ref:`The Callback Group Events Executor <TheCallbackGroupEventsExecutor>` utilizes between 10 and 15% less CPU compared to the single and multi-threaded executors.
+* :ref:`The Callback Group Events Executor <TheCallbackGroupEventsExecutor>` utilizes between 10 and 15% less CPU compared to the single and multi-threaded executors, and makes use of a FIFO queue to handle events.

 Further information
 -------------------